Connecting, Rethinking and Embracing Difference

 – Dislocated, homeless, disassociated, uprooted sex, desire and lust.

-300 word proposals should be submitted by Friday 11th July 2014.
-If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 17th September 2014.
+300 word abstracts should be submitted by Friday 5th June 2015.
+If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 7th August 2015.
 Abstracts should be submitted simultaneously to both Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of abstract, e) body of abstract, f) up to 10 keywords.